Xeinny07/Todo-List/README.md

 ---
 ## Features

--Add,edit, and delete tasks
+- Add,edit, and delete tasks
--Mark tasks as complete/incomplete
+- Mark tasks as complete/incomplete
--Pagination to navigate through pages
+- Pagination to navigate through pages
--Filter tasks (All, completed, incomplete)
+- Filter tasks (All, completed, incomplete)
--Responsive and accessible design
+- Responsive and accessible design
--Uses a mock API (e.g JSONplaceholder)
+- Uses a mock API (e.g JSONplaceholder)
--Deployed with vercel
+- Deployed with vercel

 ---